open-telemetry/opentelemetry-collector-contrib/processor/k8sprocessor/README.md

         - startTime
         - statefulSetName
       tags:
-        # It is possible to provide your custom key names for each of the extracted metadata:
+        # It is possible to provide your custom key names for each of the extracted metadata fields,
-        containerId: k8s.pod.containerId
+        # e.g. to store podName as "pod_name" rather than the default "k8s.pod.name", use following:
+        podName: pod_name

       annotations:
         # Extract all annotations using a template
         - tag_name: k8s.annotation.%s
           key: "*"
       labels:
-        # Extract all labels using a template
-        - tag_name: k8s.label.%s
+        - tag_name: l1 # extracts value of label with key `label1` and inserts it as a tag with key `l1`
+          key: label1
+        - tag_name: l2 # extracts value of label with key `label1` with regexp and inserts it as a tag with key `l2`
-          key: "*"
+          key: label2
+          regex: field=(?P<value>.+)

     filter:
-      # The pods might be filtered, just uncomment the relevant section and
-      # fill it with actual value, e.g.:
-      #
-      # namespace: ns2 # only look for pods running in ns2 namespace
+      namespace: ns2 # only look for pods running in ns2 namespace
-      # node: ip-111.us-west-2.compute.internal # only look for pods running on this node/host
+      node: ip-111.us-west-2.compute.internal # only look for pods running on this node/host
-      # node_from_env_var: K8S_NODE # only look for pods running on the node/host specified by the K8S_NODE environment variable
+      node_from_env_var: K8S_NODE # only look for pods running on the node/host specified by the K8S_NODE environment variable
-      # labels: # only consider pods that match the following labels
+      labels: # only consider pods that match the following labels
-      #  - key: key1 # match pods that have a label `key1=value1`. `op` defaults to "equals" when not specified
+       - key: key1 # match pods that have a label `key1=value1`. `op` defaults to "equals" when not specified
-      #    value: value1
+         value: value1
-      #  - key: key2 # ignore pods that have a label `key2=value2`.
+       - key: key2 # ignore pods that have a label `key2=value2`.
-      #    value: value2
+         value: value2
-      #    op: not-equals
+         op: not-equals
-      # fields: # works the same way as labels but for fields instead (like annotations)
+      fields: # works the same way as labels but for fields instead (like annotations)
-      #  - key: key1
+       - key: key1
-      #    value: value1
+         value: value1
-      #  - key: key2
+       - key: key2
-      #    value: value2
+         value: value2
-      #    op: not-equals
+         op: not-equals
 ```

 ### RBAC